thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Much like dynamic typing, this freedom comes at a cost.
 The CST will let us put anything in the tree, but that means it will let us put _anything_ in the tree.
-Our CST allows us to represent invalid trees, which is critical to handling erroneous input gracefully, but it also handles any bugs we introduce the same way.
+Our CST allows us to represent invalid trees, which is critical to handling erroneous input gracefully.
+But it also represents any bugs we introduce the same way.
 This is a tradeoff.
-Swift generates a node for each CST with typed fields.
-But then it has [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failures states.
+Swift generates nodes with typed fields for their CST, but then it needs [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failures states.

 ## Guess we need some syntax